unrealwork/atsd-use-cases/research/us-mortality/README.md

 LIMIT 5
 ```

-We can also look at determining mortality rate by age group in New York City.
-We grabbed age group population statistics from [nyc1.gov](http://www1.nyc.gov/site/planning/data-maps/nyc-population/census-2010.page)
+Determine mortality rate by age group in New York City using age group population statistics from [`nyc.gov`](http://www1.nyc.gov/site/planning/data-maps/nyc-population/census-2010.page)
 as part of the 2010 U.S. census.
-The `new-york-city-2010-population` file can be found on [GitHub](./resources/new-york-city-2010-population.txt).
+The `new-york-city-2010-population` file can be found in the [Resources](./resources/new-york-city-2010-population.txt) directory.

 ```sql
 SELECT CAST(LOOKUP('new-york-city-2010-population', 'total')) AS "population",